Frequently asked questions about the cloud management gateway

 When you have distinct test and production Active Directory and Azure AD environments, but one single, centralized Azure hosting subscription.

 Your use of Azure has grown organically across different teams

-When you're using a Resource Manager deployment, onboard the associated Azure AD tenant.
+When you're using a Resource Manager deployment, onboard the Azure AD tenant associated with the subscription.
 This connection allows Configuration Manager to authenticate to Azure to create, deploy, and manage the CMG.

 If you're using Azure AD authentication for the users and devices managed over the CMG, onboard that Azure AD tenant.
 For more information on Azure services for cloud management, see Configure Azure services.
 When you onboard each Azure AD tenant, a single CMG can provide Azure AD authentication for multiple tenants, regardless of the hosting location.

 The user identities, device registrations, and app registrations are all in the same tenant.
 You can choose which subscription the CMG uses.
 You can deploy multiple CMG services from one site into separate subscriptions.
 The site has a one-to-one relationship with the tenant.
 You decide which subscriptions to use for various reasons such as billing or logical separation.

 In other words, your environment has more than one Azure AD.
 If you need to support user and device identities in both tenants, you need to attach the site to each tenant.
 This process requires an administrative account from each tenant to create the app registrations in that tenant.
 One site can then host CMG services in multiple tenants.
 You can create a CMG in any available subscription in either tenant.
 Devices that are joined or hybrid joined to either Azure AD could use a CMG.

 If the user and device identities are in one tenant, but the CMG's subscription is in another tenant, you need to attach the site to both tenants.
 Technically, the client app isn't needed for the second tenant that only has the CMG service.
 The client app only provides user and device authentication for clients that use the CMG service.

 How does CMG affect my clients connected via VPN?